-If any of the following exclusionary factors are present, the timber shall be excluded from the supply chain:
+If any of the following exclusionary factors are present, the Timber shall be excluded from the supply chain:

-- Reasonable suspicion that timber originates from Protected Areas, national parks or other illegal sources - Species on CITES list Appendix I - Species on CITES list Appendices II or III or partially protected by national law without the compliant permits.
+- Reasonable suspicion that Timber originates from protected areas, national parks or other illegal sources - Species on CITES list Appendix I - Species on CITES list Appendices II or III or partially protected by national law without the compliant permits - Timber originating from regions or individuals subject to UN or national sanctions (see Appendix A.3)

-If any of the following factors are present, the timber may be excluded from the supply chain:
+If any of the following factors are present, the Timber may be excluded from the supply chain, if not required by applicable law or any certification standard in use:

-- Timber originating from areas associated with human rights violations, armed conflict or violation of UN sanctions - Timber from areas where open conflict exists between communities, worker groups, concession managers and/or government forces.
-(See Appendix A.3)

-6.3.4 Improvement Programs - The Entity shall develop an improvement program with the supplier including firm targets where necessary.
-Suppliers who do not cooperate with the audit and any necessary improvement program shall be eliminated from the supply chain.

-6.3.5 Pass-through Contracts - If the Entity is an indirect purchaser of timber and/or not in a position to conduct audits directly at the Forest Management Area level (e.g., due to competition law or the need to protect proprietary information or intellectual property), the Entity shall either impose the requirements of this Section 6 up the supply chain through Pass-Through Contracts or require that the timber products are independently certified with chain of custody (see Section 6.2.2).
-Pass through Contracts should be periodically audited.

-6.3.6 FCS or Legality Verification (See Section 6.1.3) - Chain of Custody is required.

-6.4 Quadrant D Evaluation Elements - If the timber product's evaluation falls within quadrant D, then a high level of due diligence is required to avoid the risk associated with weak governance in the Country of Harvest and the risk associated with the species.
-The Entity shall take the following steps:

-6.4.1 Questionnaire (See Section 6.3.1) - When the supplier is merely an intermediary between the forest/mill and the Entity, every effort should be made to ensure that the forest/mill is answering the questionnaire directly.

-6.4.2 CITES Check (See Section 6.2.1)
+- Timber originating from areas associated with human rights violations or armed conflict (see Conflict Timber) - Timber from areas where open conflict exists between communities, worker groups, concession licensees and/or government forces (see Appendix A.3) - 6.3.4 Improvement Programs The Entity shall develop an improvement program with the supplier including firm targets, where necessary.
+Suppliers who do not cooperate with the audit and any necessary improvement program shall be eliminated from the supply chain. - 6.3.5 Pass-through Contracts If the Entity is an indirect purchaser of Timber and/or not in a position to conduct audits directly at the Forest Management Area level (e.g., due to competition law or the need to protect proprietary information or intellectual property), the Entity shall either impose the requirements of this Section 6 up the supply chain through Pass-through Contracts or require that the Timber products are independently certified with Chain of Custody (see Section 6.2.2).
+Pass-through Contracts should be periodically audited. - 6.3.6 FCS or Legality Verification (see Section 6.1.3) Chain of Custody is required. - 6.4 Quadrant D Evaluation Elements If the Timber product's evaluation falls within quadrant D, then a high level of Due Diligence is required to avoid the risk associated with weak governance in the Country of Harvest and the risk associated with the species.
+The Entity shall take the following steps: - 6.4.1 Questionnaire (see Section 6.3.1) When the supplier is merely an intermediary between the forest or mill and the Entity, every effort should be made to ensure that the forest or mill answers the questionnaire directly. - 6.4.2 CITES check (see Section 6.2.1)

-6.4.3 Due Diligence Procedure (See Section 6.3.2-3) - Audits shall include onsite, in-country reviews of compliance.
-The Entity may hire a qualified third-party to perform this function.
-6.4.4 Improvement Programs (See Section 6.3.4)

-6.4.5 Pass-through Contracts with Suppliers (See Section 6.3.5)

-6.4.6 FCS or Legality Verification (See Section 6.3.6) - Chain of Custody is required.
+- 6.4.3 Due Diligence Procedure (see Section 6.3.2.3) Audits shall include on-site, incountry reviews of compliance.
+The Entity may hire a qualified third party to perform this function. - 6.4.4 Improvement Programs (see Section 6.3.4) - 6.4.5 Pass-through Contracts with suppliers (see Section 6.3.5) - 6.4.6 FCS or Legality Verification (see Section 6.1.3) Chain of Custody is required.

-7. Establishment of a Document Control Program - A document control program shall be established which includes document retention and renewal policy, confidentiality policy, control procedures and improvement programs as needed.
+7.0 Establishment of a Document Control System

+A Document Control System (DCS) shall be established which includes a document retention and renewal policy, confidentiality policy, control procedures and improvement programs as needed.